mori-b/aioconnectors/README.md

     }

 -is\_server (boolean) is important to differentiate between server and client
 -server\_sockaddr can be configured as a tuple when used as a kwarg, or as a list when used in the json, and is mandatory on both server and client sides.
-On server side, you can use an interface name instead of its ip, for example ("eth0", 10673).
+You can use an interface name instead of its ip, for example ("eth0", 10673).
 -client\_name is used on client side.
 It is the name that will be associated with this client on server side.
 Auto generated if not supplied in ConnectorManager.
 Mandatory in ConnectorAPI.
 -client_bind_ip is optional, specifies the interface to bind your client.
 You can use an interface name or its ip address (string).
 -use\_ssl and ssl_allow_all are boolean. use_ssl enables encryption as explained previously.
 When ssl_allow_all is disabled, certificates validation is enforced.